Evo 2022: Venue

 EVO 2022 was, once again, hosted at the Mandalay Bay resort.
-The Mandalay Bay Convention Center hosted the first two days of the event, while the Mandalay Bay Events Center hosted the final day for the fifth consecutive time.
+The Mandalay Bay Convention Center hosted the first two days of the event, while Michelob Ultra Arena hosted the final day for the fifth consecutive tournament.

 Games

 The lineup was announced in March 2022 to have 9 games.
 Returning from last year are Tekken 7 and Dragon Ball FighterZ.
 Street Fighter V and Mortal Kombat 11 returned as updates Street Fighter V: Championship Edition and Mortal Kombat 11 Ultimate respectively.
 New additions are Guilty Gear Strive, KOF XV (replacing KOF XIV), Granblue Fantasy Versus, Melty Blood: Type Lumina, and Skullgirls 2nd Encore.
-Super Smash Brothers Ultimate was confirmed not to return to the tournament before the official reveal, marking the first time a Smash game was not in the main lineup since EVO 2012.
+Super Smash Bros.
+Ultimate was confirmed not to return to the tournament before the official reveal, marking the first time a Smash game was not in the main lineup since EVO 2012.

 Participants

 7,445 participants were at Evo 2022.

 Broadcast

 As usual, the tournament was streamed on the streaming site Twitch, broadcast across multiple different streams.